grascii/grascii/docs/dictionary.rst

   expected number of words in the translation is less than the actual number of words, a warning will be reported, but the corresponding entry will still be included in the output.

+.. option:: --no-dedup

+  Disable duplicate entry prevention.
+By default, entries are checked to see if their Grascii String and translation exactly match an entry already seen in the source files.
+If a duplicate is detected, that entry will not be included in the output.
+Duplicates are not considered a severe issue, so they are not logged by default.
+Use :option:`-v` to see which entries were duplicated.

 .. option:: -v, --verbose